 Alia is the author of the new memoir Home Baked: My Mom, Marijuana, and the Stoning of San Francisco (Houghton Mifflin Harcourt, 2020), winner of the Golden Poppy Award for Nonfiction from the California Independent Bookseller Alliance and finalist for the National Book Critics Circle Award in Autobiography.

 She’s a homegrown San Franciscan.
-Her work has been published in The Best American Essays 2017, The New York Times, Bon Appetit, Threepenny Review, Salon, and many other places.
-Her unusual family story has been featured on Snap Judgement, Criminal, and NPR’s Fresh Air.
+Her work has been published in The Best American Essays, The New York Times, Bon Appetit, Salon, and The Best Women’s Travel Writing.
+Her family story has been featured on Snap Judgement, Criminal, and NPR’s Fresh Air.

 Represented by Farley Chase at Chase Literary Agency and Dana Spector at CAA.